Morgul/omega/Readme.md

 # Omega Web Framework

 A web application framework that is designed to support realtime web applications simply and effectively.
-It takes a 'batteries included, but optional' approach; it comes with a template language, database support, and an extensible authentication system, but you are not required to use any of that.
+It takes a 'batteries included, but optional' approach; it comes with a template language, and an extensible authentication system, but you are not required to use any of that.
 It also provides a [django](https://www.djangoproject.com/)-like admin section that, when coupled with the built in database support, alows you to inspect, modify, and create instances of your models. ( _Note: this feature is very new, and very